Yuan-Meng/personal_website_2.0/content/notes/awakening/index.md

 ---
-title: "Bounded Kindness"
+title: "Bounded Kindness (And Office Politics)"
 date: 2024-11-29
 categories: ["personal reflections"]
 math: true
 ---

-I recently had 3 separate conversations with 3 colleagues I'm good friends with, all converging on the central theme of my 2024: **Awakening**.
+I recently had 3 separate conversations with 3 colleagues I'm good friends with, all converging on the central theme of my 2024: **awakening**.
 Two years into my career, I'm finally awakened to how office politics works, how I wish to play it, and what matters in my life.

 # **Office Politics: No Such Things As "Deserving"**

 One colleague expressed indignation over a coasting, even toxic, tech lead getting the same level of recognition --- or at least compensation --- as another tech lead who worked tirelessly and selflessly mentored junior engineers (*"Why should he?"*).
 I chuckled inside: the world doesn't operate on "shoulds" or "oughts", but only on what is.
 There are no such things as "deserving" but only (1) aligning yourself with what your organization values and (2) getting rewarded for it.

 Leadership is no fool (even though they may lack product vision) --- they promote and reward exactly those who represent what the organization values.
-That may well be ML excellence and mentorship, but more often, it's optics, sales pitches, and empire-building.
+That may well be ML excellence and mentorship, but more often, it's optics, sales pitches, and empire building.
 You can't bend the leadership from prioritizing "value" to prioritizing "kindness and ML excellence".
 The best you can do is find a place where kindness and ML excellence, alongside other things you value, are already arguments to the reward function.
 This is *what is*.

 Even the most fair organization doesn't abide by "equal pay for equal work (同工同酬)".
 Someone who is the same engineering level as you but joined on a  different date may be granted $n$ times more RSUs for doing more or less the same work.
 If you want to climb the career ladder, you either play by the rules or find a new playground, but there's no use trying to rewrite the game and sighing when you can't.